 California Statutory Rape Punishments

-As stated by Wallin & Klarich, if you are found guilty of statutory rape, the court has the authority to determine your punishment based on the specifics of your case [3].
-The court can choose from the following options during sentencing:
+Wallin & Klarich state that, if guilty of statutory rape, the court can set your punishment based on your case's specifics [3].
+The court can choose from the following options during sentencing.

 Sentence you to one of the three terms specified by law:

-• Place you on probation without jail time, but require you to complete community service, participate in a work release program, and attend therapy.
+- Place you on probation.
+No jail time.
+But, complete community service, participate in a work release program, and attend therapy.

 What to do if You've Been Accused of a Sex Crime in California

-• YOU HAVE THE RIGHT TO REMAIN SILENT, SO EXERCISE IT.
+- YOU HAVE THE RIGHT TO REMAIN SILENT, SO EXERCISE IT.
 You are not obligated to provide any statements to the police under any circumstances.
 If a detective attempts to contact you to ask questions about an incident, simply refuse to engage.
-If the officer or detective persists, inform them that you have already sought advice from a criminal defense lawyer and have been advised not to discuss the accusation or incident with anyone.
+If the officer or detective persists, inform them that you have sought advice from a criminal defense lawyer.
+They advised you not to discuss the accusation or incident with anyone.
 If the police read you your rights, assert them!
 The typical Miranda advisement often concludes with the question, "With these rights in mind, do you wish to speak with me?"
-"Your answer is always “no.” It is extremely unlikely that speaking to police will help your case, and you should never give police a statement without first clearing this (probably terrible) idea with an attorney.
+"Your answer is always “no.” Speaking to police will not help your case.
+Never give a statement to them without first checking this (probably terrible) idea with a lawyer.

-• BEWARE OF "PRETEXT CALLS" OR REQUESTS FOR AN "APOLOGY LETTER."
+- BEWARE OF "PRETEXT CALLS" OR REQUESTS FOR AN "APOLOGY LETTER."
 Following your accuser's conversation with the police, it is common for the police to arrange a recorded phone call.
-Your accuser may call you to inquire about the incident or offer you an opportunity to present your side of the story, or even attempt to elicit a confession.
+Your accuser may call you.
+They may want to inquire about the incident, hear your side, or get a confession.
 If anyone calls you to discuss an alleged incident, end the conversation promptly and politely.
 State something like, "I did not commit those actions, and I do not wish to speak with you," then terminate the call.
 Remember that the call is being recorded, so avoid saying anything that could be misconstrued.
 If you believe you have received a pretext call, text, or made a false apology, seek the advice of a sex crime defense attorney immediately.

-• CONSULT WITH AN ATTORNEY IMMEDIATELY.
-In cases like these, it is crucial to involve an attorney as soon as possible, and you must be completely truthful with any attorney you consult for proper advice.
-Any information disclosed to an attorney, even during the initial consultation, is protected by attorney-client privilege.
-Meet with the attorney privately (without your parents or significant other present) and provide a comprehensive account of the entire situation.
+- CONSULT WITH AN ATTORNEY IMMEDIATELY.
+In such cases, it is crucial to involve an attorney right away.
+You must be completely truthful with any attorney you consult for proper advice.
+Any info shared with an attorney, even in the first meeting, is protected by attorney-client privilege.
+Meet with the attorney privately, without your parents or partner.
+Provide a full account of the situation.
 If you are unable to afford an attorney, contact the Public Defender's office and request to speak with an attorney.
-Many sex crime defense attorneys offer free consultations, which you should take advantage of, but use this service responsibly.
+Many sex crime defense attorneys offer free consultations.
+You should use them, but do so responsibly.

 California Sex Crimes Statistics

-The report also highlights that certain demographics are more vulnerable to experiencing sex crimes in California.
-For instance, women comprised 88.2% of all forcible rape victims and 71.8% of all victims of other sex offenses.
+The report notes that some demographics are more vulnerable to sex crimes in California.
+For instance, women comprised 88.2% of all forcible rape victims and 71.8% of all victims of statutory rape laws other sex offenses.
 Additionally, minors under 18 accounted for 33.6% of all forcible rape victims and 61.5% of all statutory rape victims.

 Moreover, the California Department of Justice provides a county-by-county breakdown of sex crimes.
-In 2020, Los Angeles County reported the highest number of sex offenses, totaling 4,909 cases, followed by San Diego County with 1,676 cases and Orange County with 1,578 cases.
+In 2020, Los Angeles County had the most unlawful sexual intercourse offenses at 4,909.
+San Diego County had 1,676, and Orange County had 1,578.

 It’s important to note that these statistics only reflect reported cases of sex crimes, and the actual number of incidents is likely higher.
 Many sex crimes go unreported due to fear, shame, or a lack of trust in the justice system - Agency stated.